-- The assessment tool will be forwarded to each HCB setting selected for evaluation with instructions to complete a self-assessment prior to the on-site evaluation completed by a survey team, as described below.
-The completed assessment will be forwarded back to the HCBS Waiver program for review. - Using the completed self-assessments, a sample of the HCB settings will be selected for on-site evaluation.
+- The assessment tool will be forwarded to each HCB setting selected for evaluation with instructions to complete a self-survey\prior to the on-site evaluation completed by a survey team, as described below.
+The completed survey will be forwarded back to the HCBS Waiver program for review. - In addition to the assessment tool to be used for provider surveys, DHCS is developing a beneficiary-specific survey tool, which will be distributed to beneficiaries during the summer of 2015.
+DHCS will seek stakeholder input on this beneficiary self-survey tool in the spring of 2015. - Using the completed self-surveys, a sample of the HCB settings will be selected for on-site evaluation.
 The on-site evaluations will be conducted by a survey team that includes representation from at least two of the following: State personnel, service recipients or their family members, case managers or other representatives of case management entities, licensing entities, representatives of consumer advocacy organizations, and/or other stakeholders.
-The State will provide training for all participants of the survey teams.
+The State will provide training for all beneficiaries of the survey teams.
 Finalization of the on-site evaluation process will not occur without stakeholder input.

 The responsibility for ensuring completion of these on-site evaluations rests with the State department/entity responsible for the program as specified under "HCBS Programs in California Affected by the Final Rules" section of this document.
+As on-site assessments are completed for a sample of settings by provider type category, if a pattern of non-compliance is identified this may trigger a full review of the provider type category.
 The on-site evaluations will be ongoing until remedial strategies are identified that will incorporate ongoing monitoring protocols into existing processes.

-• The written results of each on-site evaluation will be forwarded back to the HCB setting with specific information regarding improvements that will be required to come into compliance with the federal requirements and a timeline for completion.
+The written results of each on-site evaluation will be forwarded back to the HCB setting with specific information regarding improvements that will be required to come into compliance with the federal requirements and a timeline for completion.
 Follow up to the compliance issues will be the responsibility of the administering State department/entity.